-Click the “Curriculum Menu” below for details on each camp!
-Availability is limited to ensure the highest level of learning experience!
+Click the “Curriculum Menu” below for details about each swim camp!

 Select a curriculum below

 The momentum generated from an explosive start and turns are the FASTEST that elite swimmers are moving in a race!
 The more efficient, powerful and hydrodynamic your swimmer is, directly impacts their speed and distance they travel in the water before taking their first stroke!
-This camp will be led by 2x Olympian Santiago Grassi!
-This camp will be held outdoors so please bring appropriate clothing to keep warm while on the pool deck.
-The pool will be heated to keep swimmers warm during our camp!
+This swim camp will be led by Elite Clinician and Olympic Gold Medalist: Nick Thoman!

 - Block Starts: To ensure an explosive start, a swimmer needs to set themselves up properly on the block.
 The elite clinicians will work with participants on the optimal positioning of your swimmer’s entire body to allow for a quick reaction time and optimal speed.